Procedures at IU Bloomington

 II.
 Student Disciplinary Procedures

-Procedures for Responding to Incidents Involving Sexual Violence
+Procedures for Responding to Incidents Involving Domestic Violence, Dating Violence, Stalking, Sexual Harassment and/or Sexual Violence

 When a victim/survivor (hereafter referred to as "complainant") reports an incident of domestic violence, dating violence, stalking, sexual harassment and/or sexual violence, her/his desires regarding the university's pursuit of the matter will be determined.
-Thereafter, the Indiana University Police Department and/or the Office of Student Ethics will take reasonable steps to investigate the incident.
-If the complainant requests confidentiality or asks that the complaint not be pursued, the Indiana University Police Department and/or the Office of Student Ethics will take all reasonable steps to investigate and respond to the complaint consistent with the request for confidentiality or request not to pursue an investigation.
-The investigation conducted by the Office of Student Ethics will be concluded within 60 days of the receipt of the report.
+Thereafter, the University will take reasonable steps to investigate the incident.
+If the complainant requests confidentiality or asks that the complaint not be pursued, the University will take all reasonable steps to investigate and respond to the complaint consistent with those requests, keeping in mind that the University must weigh such requests against its obligation to provide a safe, non-discriminatory environment for all students, including the complainant.

 - If the decision is made to proceed, the student allegedly involved in misconduct (hereafter referred to as "respondent") will be:

-- Provided a date by which the appointment must be made to discuss the matter.
+- Provided a date by which an appointment must be made to discuss the matter.

 - Any person believed to have information relevant to an investigation may also be contacted and requested to make an appointment to discuss the matter.

-- Upon completion of the investigation, the Office of Student Ethics will conduct a judicial conference.
+- Upon completion of the investigation, the University will provide notice of all relevant charges and conduct a judicial conference.

 - Judicial Conference

 The respondent is required to attend the judicial conference.
-The complainant has an equal right to attend the judicial conference and participate to the same extent as the respondent if he or she chooses.
+The complainant has an equal right to attend the judicial conference and participate to the same extent as the respondent, if he or she chooses.
+If either respondent or complainant is unavailable to participate in person based on significant travel or schedule restrictions, participation by other means may be made available.

 - Judicial Conference Hearing Panel